 Goulburn Street is a vital east-west route in the City's street network.
-It carries considerable traffic volumes and has little capacity for changes to the travel space.
-At its eastern end, the Goulburn Street car park provides a courier hub, and the is a potential for additional courier facilities at World Square.
+It carries considerable traffic volumes and has little capacity for changes to the road space.
+At its eastern end, the Goulburn Street car park provides a courier hub, and there is potential for additional courier facilities at World Square.

 Goulburn Street is also a vital east-west link for pedestrians, particularly between George and Harbour Streets.
 The public domain carries high volumes of people and is often overcrowded, particularly at the intersections of Dixon, Sussex and George Streets.
-The existing row of plane trees provide important amenity to this busy street however it is in need of improvements, including upgrades to paving and lighting.
+A paving update has recently been completed.
+The existing row of plane trees provide important amenity to this busy street.
 Some outdoor dining occurs between Pitt and George Street.